Transportation in Minnesota: Freight rail

 Major freight railroads in Minnesota include BNSF Railway, Union Pacific Railroad, Canadian National Railway, and Canadian Pacific Railway and its Dakota, Minnesota and Eastern Railroad and Soo Line Railroad subsidiaries.
 Principal ladings include coal from the Powder River Basin to ports and eastern power plants, grain and other agricultural products from farm to processors and ports, taconite (a form of iron ore) from the Iron Range in northeastern Minnesota to Lake Superior ports or on all-rail routes to steel mills, timber and forest products, and intermodal traffic.

 Minnesota has had many more railroads and rail lines in the past, and reached a peak of over 9100 mi of rails around 1920.
 In 2007, there was almost exactly half as much track, 4545 mi.
 Most of the reduction occurred in the 1970s and 1980s.

 Bicycle trails

 A 2006 report stated that Minnesota had more miles of bike trails than any other state, and Metro Transit buses feature bike racks for combination commuters.
 A number of the bike trails are rail trails, utilizing the right-of-ways originally secured for railroads.

 Minneapolis MN Public Transportation Statistics

-The average amount of time people spend commuting with public transit in Minneapolis-St. Paul, MN, for example to and from work, on a weekday is 66 min.
-19% of public transit riders, ride for more than 2 hours every day.
+The average amount of time people spend commuting with public transit in Minneapolis-St. Paul on a weekday is 66 minutes.
+19% of public transit riders ride for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transit is 13 min, while 14% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 8.3 km, while 20% travel for over 12 km in a single direction.